-As you might expect, this is one of the more expensive grinders out there, so if you are after something basic and don’t need the extra features you may be better off looking to one of the other options.
+This is one of the more expensive grinders out there, so if you are after something basic and don’t need the extra features you may be better off looking at one of the other options.

 The cup size feature is great, which lets you choose between predetermined options to ensure you are grinding the amount of coffee you need for your brew, no matter how much you are making.

 In terms of keeping your life nice and simple, the Ariete does a great job.
 It is easy to use and easy to clean, with many different parts being removable for ease of cleaning (some will even go in the dishwasher).

 The build quality is good, as you would expect from the high-quality Italian brand, and the grinder is a conical design made out of steel, perfect for home use.

 Though I’m sure some would prefer more than the 15 different grind sizes, the uniformity and consistency of the grind make up for this.